21st Century Community Learning Centers

 The purpose of the 21st Century Community Learning Centers (21st CCLC) is to create community learning centers that provide students with academic enrichment opportunities as well as additional services designed to complement their regular academic program.
 Community learning centers must offer families of participating students literacy instruction and related educational development programs.
 Proposed activities target students and families of students who attend schools eligible for Title I schoolwide programs or schools that serve a high percentage of students from low-income families.

 Grantees are expected to attend bi-monthly networking meetings.
-These meetings offer technical assistance from the Maryland State Department of Education personnel, peer to peer technical assistance, and other outside resources selected by the coordinator based on expressed needs of the grantees.
-These meetings are either all day or half-day meetings.
+These meetings offer technical assistance from the Maryland State Department of Education personnel, peer-to-peer technical assistance, and other outside resources selected by the coordinator based on expressed needs of the grantees.
+These meetings are either all-day or half-day meetings.

 Targeted Participants